AI-Assisted Founder Weekly Decision Brief

 Execution tips:

-- Keep inputs lightweight: one metrics export and one leadership notes doc.
+- Keep inputs lightweight but connected: one metrics view, one leadership notes source, and one action register destination.

 - Force explicit tradeoffs (speed vs quality, cost vs growth, risk vs upside).